 Ski resorts are not all created equal.
 As a newbie skier or snowboarder, picking the right resort for you could lead to a lifetime passion for the sport.
 Picking the wrong resort on the other hand might leave you feeling wet, cold, and frustrated.

-Compact, reliable snow cover, friendly and providing good value for money, Arinsal in the Vallnord area is a sound choice for those who are just starting to slide.
+Arinsal is compact, friendly and offers reliable snow cover and good value for money.
+Situated in the Vallnord area, Arinsal is a sound choice for those who are just starting to slide.
 Andorra has suffered in the past with something of a downmarket reputation but those that have skied Pal-Arinsal know differently.
-More than €100m of investment has gone into the area’s infrastructure and these efforts have seen the increase of developments resembling the architecture in Verbier and Meribel.
+More than €100m of investment has gone into the area’s infrastructure.
+These efforts have seen the increase of developments resembling the architecture in Verbier and Meribel.

-The ski slopes are wide and generally quiet which means that beginners have space in which to practice those first careful turns.
-The runs are best suited to beginner and intermediate skiers: large beginner areas can be found in La Caubella 1950m (from La Massana) and in Comellemple 1950m (at the gondola lift from Arinsal).
+The slopes are wide and quiet which means that beginners have space in which to practice those first careful turns.
+The runs are best suited to beginner and intermediate skiers.
+Large beginner areas can be found in La Caubella 1950m (from La Massana) and in Comellemple 1950m (at the gondola lift from Arinsal).
 Once you progress, nearby Pal, linked by a gondola, has more challenging runs as well as scenic tree-lined runs.

-Nestled in Austria’s Oztal valley and known as the diamond of the Alps, Obergurgl provides excellent snow cover, a long ski season running from November to May, stunning scenery, and a family-friendly vibe.
+Nestled in Austria’s Oztal valley and known as the diamond of the Alps, Obergurgl provides excellent snow cover.
+It has a long ski season running from November to May, stunning scenery, and a family-friendly vibe.

-This resort is one of the highest ski villages in Europe, with slopes between 1,795m-3,080m, and the skiing is all above the tree line.
-One of the main reasons Obergurgul is one of our “best ski resorts for beginners” is because its beginner runs are wide and flat, extremely well looked after and those around Gaisber, Bruggenboden and Mahdstuhllift are particularly good.
+This resort is one of the highest ski villages in Europe.
+With slopes between 1,795m-3,080m, the skiing is all above the tree line.
+One of the main reasons Obergurgul is one of our “best ski resorts for beginners” is because it has a great choice of wide, flat runs.
+Its slopes are also extremely well looked after; those around Gaisber, Bruggenboden and Mahdstuhllift are particularly good.

-After a few lessons, beginners should head towards Festkogl peak and cruise down blue run 6 all the way back to base.
-One of the advantages of Obergurgl is that there are a number of blues that start at the highest point of the mountain meaning beginner skiers don’t miss out on quality powder and they get great views too.
+After a few lessons, beginners should head towards Festkogl peak.
+From here you can cruise down blue run 6 all the way back to base.
+One of the advantages of Obergurgl is that there are a number of blues that start at the highest point of the mountain.
+This means beginner skiers don’t miss out on quality powder and they get great views too.

 Obergurgl is connected to Hochgurgl which has an abundance of red runs making the resort a haven for intermediate skiers too.
 Once in Hochgurgl, head to the Top Mountain Star glass-walled café which is perched on the summit – the food is highly recommended.